At a Glance

 As a best practice, creating a naming convention just means making a consistent naming practice for tests, Workspaces, Highlight Reels, etc., that will assist in easy identification and searchability.
-There is no particular right or wrong way to name things, as long as those names help you in finding what you need quickly and efficiently.
-Many of our customers create names for tests, etc., by utilizing aspects of when and how the test was created, or the team members involved, etc. Here are some aspects to consider when creating naming conventions:
+There is no particular right or wrong way to name things as long as those names help you in finding what you need quickly and efficiently.
+Many of our customers create names for tests, etc., by utilizing aspects of when and how the test was created, the team members involved, etc. Here are some aspects to consider when creating naming conventions:

 - Fiscal quarter